© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cross in Llandaff Cathedral is a scheduled monument protected by Cadw under reference GM115.
 View the official record →

-Cross in Llandaff Cathedral is a Early Medieval stone cross located within Llandaff Cathedral in Cardiff, Wales.
+Cross in Llandaff Cathedral is an Early Medieval stone cross of significant historical and religious importance situated within the cathedral precinct at Llandaff, Cardiff.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM115.

 Cross in Llandaff Cathedral dates from the early medieval period, and is classified as a cross.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cross in Llandaff Cathedral is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM115.